kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 ---
-title: The concept of zkEVM
+title: The concept of ZK-EVM
 sidebar_position: 1
 ---

-To grasp the concept of zkEVM, let's start by understanding what the Ethereum Virtual Machine (EVM) is.
+To grasp the concept of ZK-EVM, let's start by understanding what the Ethereum Virtual Machine (EVM) is.

 ## The Ethereum Virtual Machine (EVM)